Ohio’s Administrative License Suspension ALS

 If you are arrested for an OVI in Ohio, your license may have been suspended administratively.
 The administrative suspension occurs when you have a BAC over the legal limit or you refused to take a chemical test of your breath, blood or urine.

 If one of those circumstances is alleged, then your Ohio driver’s license will most likely be suspended on an administrative basis immediately after the arrest.
-This is called the “administrative license suspension” ("ALS").
-Your notice of the suspension is provided in the ALS BMV Form 2255.
-Your Ohio driver's license will be seized when the form is served.
+This is called the “administrative license suspension” (“ALS”).
+Your notice of the suspension is provided in the ALS BMV Form 2255 which is usually served on you by the arresting officer.
+The officer will typically seize your Ohio driver’s license when the form is served.

 Under Ohio law, the “ALS suspension” is defined as a suspension imposed by the Ohio BMV for an offender who either refuses a chemical test or who submits to a chemical test and the results indicate a concentration at or above the per se levels prescribed in R.C. §4511.19.